Tales of a Low Rent Birder

 Author Peter Dunne has considerable experience writing about natural history and, particularly, birds.
 In fact, he founded the World Series of Birding and has held top positions in organizations and publications relating to birds.

 Dunne writes what I call “slice of life” moments that allow the reader to look over his shoulder and see what he sees beyond the binomial nomenclature (i.e., the stodgy Latin).
-You don’t need to be a woods weary birder to enjoy this book, you don’t need special shoes or the “right” brand binoculars.
-You can simply enjoy being part of what he sees in the bird world and experience what about it has kept him dedicated for so many years.
+You don’t need to be a woods weary birder to enjoy this book, you don’t need special shoes or the “right” brand of binoculars.
+You can simply enjoy being part of what Dunne sees in the bird world and what about it has kept him dedicated for so many years.